Axway/api-builder-docs/content/en/docs/how_to/enable_prometheus_metrics.md

 The [@axway/api-builder-plugin-prometheus](https://www.npmjs.com/package/@axway/api-builder-plugin-prometheus) is used to enable [Prometheus](https://prometheus.io/) metrics reporting in your {{% variables/apibuilder_prod_name %}} application via [express-prom-bundle](https://www.npmjs.com/package/express-prom-bundle).

-Installation will install a default configuration file, `conf/prometheus.default.js` and the next time your application starts, metrics can be accessed at: http://localhost:8081/metrics.
-The `/metrics` endpoint is configurable and can be polled by an aggregator application.
-By default, the plugin will bind to `8081`, but this can be changed in the configuration or by setting the environment variable `API_BUILDER_PROMETHEUS_PORT`.
-The metrics do not persist between application restarts.

 Metrics will be aggregated for paths bound to the `config.apiPrefix` (e.g. `"/api"`).
 Public paths will not be aggregated (i.e. `config.accessControl.public`).
+On startup, using the defaults, the Metrics will be available at: http://localhost:8081/metrics.
+The metrics do not persist between application restarts.

 ## Limitations